luzzo33/nos-plus-web/README.md

 ![Build status](https://github.com/luzzo33/nos-plus-web/actions/workflows/build.yml/badge.svg?branch=main)

-NOS.plus Alpha is the community frontend for the Nosana network.
-It gathers token analytics, staking tools, and exchange monitoring into one Next.js app that anyone can explore and improve.
+NOS.plus Alpha is an independent community project for the Nosana network and the $NOS token.
+It mixes token analytics, staking tools, and exchange monitoring into one open Next.js app that anyone can explore and improve.

+### Disclaimer

+NOS.plus Alpha is maintained by volunteers and is neither affiliated with nor endorsed by Nosana.
+All dashboards and data are provided for informational purposes only and do not constitute financial advice.

 ## 🌟 Features